thedataincubator/data-science-blogs/flask-kubernetes.md

 ## Create a Service

-Next we need to create a service which will allow Kubernetes to know how to route requests to the different pods in our Deployment.
+Next we need to create a `Service` which will allow Kubernetes to know how to route requests to the different pods in our `Deployment`.
 We will have it target the port upon which we have set our flask application to run.
-Once we create this service, Kubernetes will handle routing requests on the internal cluster network to the proper pods and take care of the details of managing the network addresses.
+Once we create this `Service`, Kubernetes will handle routing requests on the internal cluster network to the proper pods and take care of the details of managing the network addresses.
 The configuration might look something like

 ```yaml
 kind: Service